Non-Stationary Online Structured Prediction with Surrogate Losses: Addressing More General Settings

 \subsection{Main Result}

-Now we are ready to prove our main result, a ``small-surrogate-loss + path-length'' bound for the broader class of problems that may not satisfy \cref{assump:additional}.
-The following theorem is obtained by applying the same OGD as that in \cref{thm:surrogate-gap} to the convolutional Fenchel--Young loss.
-Thus, we can use the Polyak-style learning rate discussed in \cref{sec:polyak}.\looseness=-1
+We are ready to prove our main result, a ``small-surrogate-loss + path-length'' bound for the broader class of tasks that may not satisfy \cref{assump:additional}.
+The following theorem is obtained by applying the OGD scheme used in \cref{thm:surrogate-gap} to the convolutional Fenchel--Young loss.
+Thus, we can use the Polyak-style learning rate given in \cref{sec:polyak}.